Density of wave fronts: Background

 \paragraph{} The first setting involves a compact Riemannian manifold $(M,g)$, where $M$ is a smooth manifold equipped with a positive definite symmetric $(2,0)$ tensor field $g$.
 At each point $P \in M$, the bilinear form $g(P)$ defines an inner product $\langle v,w \rangle_P = g(P)(v,w)$ in the tangent space $T_PM$.
 This inner product introduces a notion of length $||v||_p = \sqrt{\langle v,v \rangle}_p$, which, in turn, allows us to define the {\bf arc length} of a smooth curve $x:[a,b] \to M$ as $\int_a^b ||\dot{x}(t)|| \; dt$, where $\dot{x} \in T_xM$ is the velocity vector.
 By the fundamental theorem of Riemannian geometry, there is a unique torsion-free connection on $(M,g)$.
 This covariant derivative is in a local basis $\{ e_1, \dots,e_d \}$ at $P$ determined by the Christoffel symbols $\nabla_{e_i} e_j = \sum_k \Gamma_{ij}^k e_k$.
 The geodesic flow can then be defined as the solution to the differential equation $\ddot{x}^k + \sum_{i,j=1}^d \Gamma_{ij}^k(x(t)) \dot{x}^i \dot{x}^j = 0$.
 Given an initial point $P=x(0)$ and an initial velocity $\dot{x}(0)$, there is a unique solution curve $x(t)$ to these equations.
 If $M$ is compact, it is also a complete metric space and the Hopf-Rynov theorem assures global existence of solutions.

-\paragraph{} The second frame work extends to compact Riemannian manifold $(M,g)$ with boundary $\delta M$.
+\paragraph{} The second framework extends to compact Riemannian manifold $(M,g)$ with boundary $\delta M$.
 Here, the geodesic flow, referred to as a {\bf billiard}, requires distinguishing between the motion in the interior of $M$ and reflections at the boundary.
 The boundary $N=\delta M$ is assumed to be a smooth manifold of co-dimension $1$ with the metric $g$ inducing a Riemannian metric $h$ on $\delta M$.
 This is achieved by restricting $g$ to the hyper tangent plane $T_PN \subset T_PM$.
 If a geodesic $x(t)$ starts at the boundary, it can continue as a boundary geodesic or enter the interior of $M$.
 A geodesic $x(t)$ starting in the interior hits the boundary at some point $P \in \delta M$, the incoming vector $x'(t^-) \in T_PM$ is reflected at the boundary to produce an out-going vector $x'(t^+)$, analogous to a billiard ball rebounding off a table edge or a light ray reflecting off a mirror.
 In non-convex scenarios, like the Sinai billiard, where a circular obstacle is placed in a flat Clifford 2-torus, the return map to the boundary may already exhibit non-smooth behavior.
-After each reflection, the geodesic flow resumes in the interior until the next impact point. \\
+After each reflection, the geodesic flow resumes in the interior until the next impact point.
+If a geodesics hits a corner, then it is terminated.